 Community and Local Government Resources

-Learn about the types of services and care found in the local community.
+Learn about the types of services and care available in the local community.
 Healthcare providers and social workers may have suggestions.
-The local Area Agency on Aging, local and state offices on aging or social services, and tribal organization have lists of services.
-Look in the phone book under "government."
-Check with local church and outreach offices.
-They might have a senior services program.
+Your local Area Agency on Aging is an excellent place to contact for information and resources.
+Local churches, charities and outreach offices may also offer senior services programs.

 Geriatric Care Managers

-Specially-trained people known as geriatric care managers can help make daily life easier.
-They will work with the family to form a long-term care plan and find the right services.
-They charge for this help, and it probably will not be covered by any insurance plan.
+Specially-trained people known as geriatric care managers can help make daily life easier for seniors and caregivers alike.
+They work with the family to form a long-term care plan and find the right services.
+They charge for this help, and it usually is not covered by any insurance plans.
 If distance is an issue, geriatric care managers can be very helpful.
 They will check in routinely to make sure all needs are being met and have not changed.

 How Much Does Home Care Cost?

 Thinking about personal resources and other payment options that may apply is an important part of planning.
-Some things may be private pay, supplemental or based on your income level, while other services may be free.
-Some things may be covered by Medicare, private "Medigap" policies or other private health insurance, Medicaid, or long-term care insurance.
+Some services may be private pay, supplemental or based on your income level, while others may be free.
+Some things may be covered by Medicare, Medicaid, or long-term care insurance.
 Check the specific terms of any insurance policies.
-There is a chance that paying for just a few services out of pocket could cost less in the long run than moving into an independent living, assisted living, or long-term care facility.
-This independence of still living at home is very valuable.
+There is a chance that paying for just a few services out of pocket could cost less in the long run than moving into an independent living, assisted living, or other long-term care facility.

-Once you have planned ahead and thought about which services are needed, check into federal, state and local government benefits at www.govbenefits.gov.
-Another website to search benefits is www.benefitscheckup.org from the National Council on Aging.
+Once you have planned ahead and thought about which services are needed, begin researching providers in your loved one's area.
 As with many life choices, it is best to gather as much information as possible to make an informed and confident decision.